ff-ultima/ff-ultima.github.io/docs/settings/all/wallpaper-settings.md

 # Wallpaper Settings

-> Switching wallpapers via the new tab pages menu is still experimental

 By default, Firefox's New Tab Page uses a gray (dark mode) or white (light mode) background.
 FF Ultima overrides this default based on the currently selected Color Scheme.
 Every Color Scheme has it's own dark/light mode wallpaper as well.

 You can change your wallpaper just like you would in regular Firefox.
 But the theme also provide a way to use different Color Scheme wallpapers from within the New Tab Page menu.